12 Proactive Strategies to Reduce Customer Churn Rate

 For example, if your customer churn rate is 0.42 and you have 4 active customers in a month, the average number of active customers in a month is 0.42 divided by 4 = 0.21.

-Your monthly churn rate would then be 21% – or 1 out of every 4 active customer leaves within a month.
+Your monthly churn rate would then be 21% – or 1 out of every 4 active customers leaves within a month.

 In general, companies that are growing their business at 10%+ annual rates usually have very low (less than 5%) average customer churn rates.

-Prospect New Customers with Lowest Churn and Highest LTV
+Prospect New Customers with the Lowest Churn and Highest LTV